Altair 8800: Intel 8080

 Intel made the Intellec-8 Microprocessor Development System that typically sold for a very profitable $10,000.
 It was functionally similar to the Altair 8800 but it was a commercial grade system with a wide selection of peripherals and development software.
 Customers would ask Intel why their Intellec-8 was so expensive when that Altair was only $400.
-Some salesmen said that MITS was getting cosmetic rejects or otherwise inferior chips.
+Some Intel salesmen told their customers that MITS was getting cosmetic rejects or otherwise inferior chips.
 In July 1975, Intel sent a letter to its sales force stating that the MITS Altair 8800 computer used standard Intel 8080 parts.
 The sales force should sell the Intellec system based on its merits and that no one should make derogatory comments about valued customers like MITS.
 The letter was reprinted in the August 1975 issue of MITS Computer Notes.
 The "cosmetic defect" rumor has appeared in many accounts over the years although both MITS and Intel issued written denials in 1975.

 The launch

 For a decade, colleges had required science and engineering majors to take a course in computer programming, typically using the FORTRAN or BASIC languages.
 This meant there was a sizable customer base who knew about computers.
 In 1970, electronic calculators were not seen outside of a laboratory, but by 1974 they were a common household item.
 Calculators and video games like Pong introduced computer power to the general public.
 Electronics hobbyists were moving on to digital projects such as digital voltmeters and frequency counters.
 The Altair had enough power to be actually useful, and was designed as an expandable system that opened it up to all sorts of applications.

 Ed Roberts optimistically told his banker that he could sell 800 computers, while in reality they needed to sell 200 over the next year just to break even.
 When readers got the January issue of Popular Electronics, MITS was flooded with inquiries and orders.
 They had to hire extra people just to answer the phones.
 In February MITS received 1,000 orders for the Altair 8800.
 The quoted delivery time was 60 days but it was months before they could meet that.
 Roberts focused on delivering the computer; all of the options would wait until they could keep pace with the orders.
 MITS claimed to have delivered 2,500 Altair 8800s by the end of May.
 The number was over 5,000 by August 1975.
 MITS had under 20 employees in January but had grown to 90 by October 1975.

 The Altair 8800 computer was a break-even sale for MITS.
 They needed to sell additional memory boards, I/O boards and other options to make a profit.
 The system came with a "1024 word" (1024 byte) memory board populated with 256 bytes.
-The BASIC language was announced in July 1975 and it required one or two 4096 word memory boards and an interface board.
+The BASIC language was announced in July 1975 and required a serial interface board and at least one or two 4096 word memory boards, depending on the language variant.

 MITS Price List, Popular Electronics, August 1975.